bahrus/xtal-sip/README.md

 It's also been my experience that, with web components, [when it comes to fonts](https://github.com/bahrus/scratch-box), referencing a css file that needs to be placed outside any ShadowDOM is a common need.

-How should we modify the conditionalImport function to accommodate both a js reference and a css reference that needs to be added (say) to document.head?
+How should we modify the conditionalImport function to accommodate both js reference(s) and a css reference(s) that need to be added (say) to document.head?

 This is subject to change as the CSS/stylesheet/constructible stylesheet proposals flap in the wind, but I'm thinking: